Rafnuss/GeoPressureR/README.md

 ## Where to start?

+Using the example of a Great Reed Warbler (18LX), the vignettes were designed to guide you through all the steps with great details.

-The vignette [basic example](./basic_example.html) is probably the best place to understand the basic workflow of the package.
+The vignette [Pressure map](./articles/pressure-map.html) is a good place to understand the basic workflow used to compute a proability map from pressure measurement.
+It will guide you through all the steps.

+Once the probability maps are computed, [the vignette on graph](./articles/basic-graph.html) will help you create the graph and compute the three outputs: the most likely trajectory, the (posteriori) probability map of each stationary period and simulation of possible path.

 ## Related ressources